jd-apprentice/dbn-tools/README.md

   Uninstall programs you no longer need.
 - Get detailed information about your CPU and system.
 - Check the usage of your system's RAM and swap memory.

-### 🚀 dbn-tools is easy to use and can help you keep your system running smoothly.
-Simply install the .deb package and run the command 'dbn-tools' to get started.

-### 💡 dbn-tools is an essential tool for any Linux user looking to optimize their system's performance.

 ![image](./readme.png)